-Rehnquist's argument also ignores the reality that a large number of employment discrimination court orders were entered before the Wilks decision, when the prevalent understanding was that collateral attacks after a court order was entered were impermissible.
+entered were impermissible.
 As a result, third parties were generally not joined to existing court orders, and thus most existing court orders are now vulnerable to attack.
 Thus, even if the two rules would lead to the same number of collateral attacks in a steady state, for a transitional period at least, the Wilks rule is likely to lead to a large number of collateral attacks.
-Not surprisingly, there have been many court order challenges since the decision.
-134
+Not surprisingly, there have been many court order challenges since the decision.133

-The system proposed in Section 6 will lead to fewer collateral attacks than current law and therefore will have the benefit of providing finality to court orders in employment discrimination litigation.
+The system proposed in section 6 will lead to fewer collateral attacks than current law and, therefore, will have the benefit of providing finality to court orders in employment discrimination litigation.
 This is an important benefit.
-First, the financial costs of subsequent litigation are high, for both of the original parties.
-If collateral attacks become frequent, as it seems they will under current law the overall costs of employment discrimination are likely to increase considerably.
+First, the financial costs of subsequent litigation are high for both of the original parties.
+If collateral attacks become frequent, as it seems they will under current law, the overall costs of combatting employment discrimination are likely to increase considerably.
+This will provide a significant disincentive to the bringing of employment discrimination suits and that fewer victims mean discrimination will receive redress.
+Second, subsequent litigation is likely to have nonfinancial costs as well: it will delay the healing that is likely to be needed after the years of litigation that it normally takes before a court order in a classwide discrimination suit is entered.